vic-ma/howtodismantle.github.io/_posts/2024-05-02-Matryoshka-Dolls-Surviving-SAPs-Multi-Nested-Parameters-Maze.md

   - name: SAPMultinestedTables.pbmx
     url: /assets/2024-05-02/SAPMultinestedTables.pbmx
 ---
 Back in the 90s, calling SAP RFC function modules was pretty straight forward.
-There were `Import`, `Export`, and `Table` parameters.
+There were import, export, and table parameters.
 The imports and exports could either be scalar or structured---and that was the end of the story.

 Over the years, more complex parameters where pressed into this structure, and "Changings" became supported by modern SAP systems.